Kit-Law-42/passau-courses/README.md

 - **GAN Selection**: Which GAN architecture is well suited for re-alistic medical image generation, especially for MRI images?
 - **CNN Image classifier**: Can synthetic images of MRI scan im-prove accuracy of Medical Image classifier?

-This project is still on-going.
+This project is finished and dis-continued on Mar 2021.